When it comes to photo opportunities, the Valley of the Kings and Valley of the Queens has to be the worst.

 This was not always the case of course.
 There was, once upon a time, occasions when you could take photos both in the site and inside the tombs.
-Now it’s feared that flash photography will damage the hieroglyphs in the interiors.
+Now it’s feared that flash photography will damage the hieroglyphs.

-You’re not wandering around in the darkness though as the tombs are actually fairly well-lit.
+You’re not wandering around in the darkness though – the tombs are actually fairly well-lit.
 And for the most part, they’re not really big enough to get lost in.

 It’s harder to imagine without photographic evidence but trust me when I say that inside these tombs are vibrant hieroglyphs.

-Imagine something like this from Luxor Temple but much more colourful and, sometimes, much more intricate.
-The carvings are generally of hieroglyphs rather than images though.
+Imagine something like this from Luxor Temple but much more colourful and sometimes much more intricate.
+The carvings are generally of hieroglyphs rather than images.

-King Tutankhamun’s tomb is something of an exception as it’s the most recent discovery by Howard Carter in 1922.
-It’s entrance was semi-covered by the entrance of another tomb, which explains why it was a rather surprise discovery but also why it remained relatively intact.
+King Tutankhamen’s tomb is something of an exception as it’s the most recent discovery by Howard Carter in 1922.
+Its entrance was semi-covered by the entrance of another tomb, which explains why it was a rather surprise discovery but also why it remained relatively intact.